Cat-HTR™ Chemical Recycling – The New Plastics Revolution

 BioLogiQ believes Licella’s Cat-HTR™ is the best technology to convert mixed plastics into valuable oil and gas.
 Enabling the transformation of “worthless” mixed plastics into “valuable” oil and gas can significantly reduce the amount of plastic that ends up in landfills or leaked into the environment.

 Central to the Licella and BioLogiQ partnership is the global commercialization of the Cat-HTR™ technology.
 BioLogiQ invested in Licella to accelerate the construction of a 20,000 ton per year facility in Australia.
 By accelerating the Cat-HTR™solution, this alliance is helping the world deal with the plastic pollution problem.
-As part of the global commercialization effort, BioLogiQ has limited-term exclusive rights to commercialize Cat-HTR™ in China.

 Licella has spent the past 12 years developing its proprietary hydrothermal upgrading platform, the Cat-HTR™.
-The technology has been extensively tested over a range of renewable biomass and End-of-Life Plastic feedstocks at Licella’s large scale continuous-flow pilot plant on the Central Coast, an hour north of Sydney, Australia.
-The synthetic oil from the Cat-HTR™ process can be refined to chemicals to produce new plastics, used to produce more sustainable fuels and waxes, and has applications including road base and low sulfur marine fuels.
+The technology has been extensively tested over a range of renewable biomass and End-of-Life Plastic feedstocks at Licella’s large-scale continuous-flow pilot plant on the Central Coast, an hour north of Sydney, Australia.
+The synthetic oil from the Cat-HTR™ process can be refined into chemicals to produce new plastics, used to produce more sustainable fuels and waxes, and has applications including road base and low sulfur marine fuels.
 With over AU$75M invested in the Cat- HTR™ platform, it is now commercial-ready.

 Licella is working with its strategic partners to build the world’s first commercial-scale hydrothermal upgrading plants.
 The Cat-HTR™ platform can be fully integrated within partner’s existing infrastructure, to provide a brand-new revenue stream to industries such as pulp and paper and resource recovery.
 By doing so, Licella is helping to provide a high value proposition for its partner’s low value residues, diverting plastic from landfill, incineration and the natural environment and reducing reliance on virgin fossil crude.
 For more information visit www.licella.com.